silentorb/marloth-story/workbench/twold/chap01.md

 Today the head doctor of the Asylum met with me about the girl.
 He claimed there had never been such a patient.
 I said there must be some mistake.
 Seeing how much the cases had been related, I asked him if he would tell me that the boy had also never been a patient.
 To this the doctor [shook his head], saying that James was actually a well known case and had caused multiple disturbances in the past.

+\* \* \*

+[ Osmand approaches Nivana on a grassy knoll not far from the Manor and proposes to her ]

+"I cannot due to your unfortunate birth."

+"What?
+You are mistaken!
+My birth is in every way superior to yours.
+My father is of higher rank, my family is of greater renown and influence.
+My fortune is vastly beyond your own."

+"[...] you were born a lout.
+I do not hold you responsible for it.
+You did not choose such a birth.
+You have my pity.
+It was Sovereign will that you be born a lout, and that will haunt you the rest of your life."

+[ Osmand hits her and knocks her to the ground ]

+"How dare you?"
+Nivana hissed.

+"I dare, because I can.
+Go ahead and make a fuss.
+See what your father can conjure.
+He may be a lord, but my father is a god!
+I can do with you as I please.
+I could make love to you right now if I liked, if you hadn't suddenly turned so repulsive."